 The Automotive Service Technician program is offered at the Trades & Technology Centre at the Canada Education Park in Chilliwack.
 The reception centre is open 8 a.m. to 4 p.m., Monday to Friday.
 Classes and shops may be scheduled between 8 a.m. and 3 p.m., Monday to Friday.

 The Automotive program starts in September and ends mid-May.

 The Automotive program requires continuous attendance to successfully complete all requirements for the program.
-Students will be expected to attend classes five days per week for the duration of the entire program.
+Students will be expected to attend all classes every week for the duration of the entire program.

 Students must complete all requirements with a minimum of 70% or better to receive a Credit (CR) grade in order to graduate.

 Students who do not receive a Credit (CR) grade in all required areas by the program end date, may apply to their instructor for re-entry into the program.
 Students who reapply may register as upgrading students and must complete all program requirements no later than the program end date of the following year.
 See upgrading policy for more details.